Alamantus/Lexiconga/README.md

 The **Empty Current Dictionary** should only be used if you want to completely start over from scratch.
 It will ask you to confirm that you want to delete, and if you confirm, your dictionary will be gone forever.
 If you have not exported your dictionary before emptying it, there will be absolutely no way to get it back.
 Please be careful with this!

+### Search/Filter
+You can search entries or filter by part of speech by clicking the "Search/Filter Options" button to expand the search panel.

+From there, you can enter any text you want in the search box and either press Enter or click anywhere outside the search box, and Lexiconga will display any and every entry including your entry.
+To display the entire dictionary again, you must clear the search box.

+You can refine your search by using the checkboxes below the search box:

+* **Word**: When checked, Lexiconga searches your dictionary's "Word" entries for the entered text.
+When unchecked, it ignores it.
+* **Equivalent**: When checked, Lexiconga searches your dictionary's "Equivalent Word(s)" entries for the entered text.
+When unchecked, it ignores it.
+* **Explanation**: When checked, Lexiconga searches your dictionary's "Explanation/Long Definition" entries for the entered text.
+When unchecked, it ignores it.
+* **Search Case-Sensitive**: When checked, Lexiconga finds entries matching the letter case in the entered text.
+When unchecked, it will find any case as long as the letters match.
+* **Ignore Diacritics/Accents**: When checked, Lexiconga will ignore accented letters and diacritics and identify them as their equivalent unaccented letter and vice-versa, in case you want to find a word with a diacritic without entering the diacritic in the search box.
+When unchecked, it will only find diacritics and accented letters if they are specifically entered in the search box.

+The "Filter Words" drop-down box allows you to filter your dictionary by part of speech.
+To display the whole dictionary again after setting a filter, reset the filter option to "All".

 ## Accounts
 If you are using an account with Lexiconga, your experience should remain essentially the same, but you will see some additional options in the Settings menu and you might notice some slight changes in performance as it saves to and loads from the database.